wp-plugins/wp-mailer/readme.txt

 = Can this plugin be used to send emails when I publish a new post or page? =

-Yes, currently it supports the ability to send email newsletters of WordPress posts only but in future we may look into adding services like Amazon SES.
+Yes, currently it supports the ability to send email newsletters of WordPress posts only but we will look at pages and other custom post types in the near future.

 == Changelog ==

+= 0.2
+- Fix SQL error for counting subscribers.
+- Wording changes.
+- Decode html entities on subject.
+- Added Emogrifier by John Reeve to convert seperated HTML and CSS into inline HTML+CSS.
+- Changed bitly donate link as they think its spam.
+- Working pretty well with WP_DEBUG enabled.
+- Added WordPress version to credits form.

 = 0.1
 - After weeks of programming, we have finally launched the plugin, go easy on us.